stefanache/install_Tesseract4_for_Python3.7/readMe.md

 After download then run this installer of Imagemagick

-The standalone iMamagick will be reside into
+The standalone iMageMagick 7.0.10 (Q16) will be reside into

           C:\Program Files\ImageMagick-7.0.10-Q16

+ You can see and identify that:

+          Major version number:   7
+          Magick Quantum:         Q16
+          Optional HDRI-Support:  blanck(not exist!)

 Then test it like in https://imagemagick.org/script/download.php